Full-Time Faculty

 Education:

-• Brown University, AB with honors
+• Brown University, AB in History and Political Science, 1977

 Melissa R. Karlsten is a shareholder of Aaron, Riechert, Carpol & Riffle, and has been practicing in the area of Estate Planning, Trust and Probate Law since 2002.
 The State Bar of California Board of Legal Specialization has certified Ms. Karlsten as a specialist in Estate Planning, Trust, and Probate Law.
 She has also trained as a mediator.